SAP-samples/teched2025-DT260/exercises/ex2/README.md

 ## Exercise 2.1 Generate SAP Fiori RAP application for Flight Evaluation

-After completing these steps you will have created...
+After completing these steps you will have created the modern SAP Fiori RAP-based Flight Evaluation application.

 1. Generate SAP Fiori application on top of the flight evaluations table **`ZFLEVAL_EX_##`** by creating OData UI service.
 Follow the generator wizard steps on the screenshots below and enter the alias name **FlightEval** for the CDS data definition.
 Finally open the service binding as prompted in the last popup screen.